catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 We then move on to the size of our cluster.
 If you leave these fields free they will take on the default outlined in the template, which is fine for our purposes.
-You should see that for the master nodes, we are already locked to only one node; This is because we are using the dev template, however we can still choose the number of worker nodes.
+Since we already have selected a development template our number of master nodes is already locked to only one node.
+If we wanted to we can still specify the number of worker nodes, for this example we are using three nodes, which is the standard anyway.

 ..
 Note::